-last (De Wolf Hopper in The Charlatan)

-the worst of all the game.

-You may put Francis Wilson in The

-Little Corporal where you please on the

-list, but the fact still remains that of all

-the comic operas brought out this season,

-The Charlatan is the most stupid.
-In

-Sousa's music you only catch a very

-faint echo of his stirring and popular El

-Capitan from time to time, and Klein's

-book bores one almost as-much as his

-namesake did in a disgusting feminine

-role last evening.
+Sousa's music.
+They probably would have derived more pleasure had they stood outside in last (De Wolf Hopper in The Charlatan) the worst of all the game.
+You may put Francis Wilson in The Little Corporal where you please on the list, but the fact still remains that of all the comic operas brought out this season, The Charlatan is the most stupid.
+In Sousa's music you only catch a very faint echo of his stirring and popular El Capitan from time to time, and Klein's book bores one almost as-much as his namesake did in a disgusting feminine role last evening.

-role last evening.

-The first act showed a number of women whose gowns were mercifully made long enough to hide from a commiserating audience the largest and choicest collection of knock-knees ever seen at one time, in one place.
+namesake did in a disgusting feminine role last evening.
+The first act showed a number of wo-men whose gowns were mercifully made long enough to hide from a commiserat-ing audience the largest and choicest col-lection of knock-knees ever seen at one time, in one place.
 These were disclosed in all their beauty(?) in the second act, when the girls were costumed as memwhen the girls were costumed as mem-bers of the Russian guard.

-It is somewhat strange that some disin-
+It is somewhat strange that some disinpitying world the deformed limbs of the feminine members.
+Two years ago Nella Bergan was here with Hopper in El Capitan.
+Then she showed great promise.
+Her voice was fresh, well trained and sympathetic.
+The role she played was one which did not make her absence of grace noticeable, and at that time it seemed as though she was a coming factor in the comic opera world world.